top of page

 Welcome to our final continent; all seven are now ticked off!

-This continent has always been on our bucket list, and finally, setting foot on the icy continent of Antarctica has been fulfilled.
+This continent has always been on our bucket list, and finally, our dream of setting foot on the icy continent of Antarctica has been fulfilled.

 As the fog lifted this morning to present the majestic views, they were breathtaking, like nothing we have ever seen.